fametrano/fametrano.github.io/_pages/bbt202205-math.md

 layout: page
 title: Bitcoin and Blockchain Technology Course
 description: Bitcoin and Blockchain Technology course, including slides, code, videos, etc.
-permalink: /bbt202003-math/
+permalink: /bbt202205-math/
 ---

-## Bitcoin and Blockchain Technology, Spring 2020
+## Bitcoin and Blockchain Technology, May-June 2021

 Department of Mathematics, University of Milan

-__The course is confirmed: because of COVID-19 it will be streaming only.__

-If you have an e-mail _@studenti.unimi.it_ please join the 202003-matematica channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup) using your first and last name (no nicknames) and a profile picture.
+If you have an e-mail _@studenti.unimi.it_ please join the 202205-math channel in the Slack
+[BBT workspace](https://join.slack.com/t/bbt-training/signup)
+using your first and last name (no nicknames) and a profile picture.